nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 You fill a very specific niche.

 Build bridges between worlds.

-Become a translator.

-Your past is your future.
-Push it!

 ### ...Yourself
 Like writing a function, it’s up to you to determine the output of your experience.